continuouspipe/remote-environment-client/README.md

 Here, this is the environment for the develop branch, so the project key is `my-project`.

-### REMOTE_BRANCH
+### What is the name of the Git branch you are using for your remote environment?
+(REMOTE_BRANCH)

 The name of the branch you will use for your remote environment.
 There may be a project specific naming convention for this e.g. `remote-<your name>`

-### REMOTE_NAME
+### What is your github remote name?
+(REMOTE_NAME)

 The name of the git remote for the GitHub project which has the Continuous Pipe integration.
 In most cases you will have cloned the project repo from this so this will be `origin`.

-### DEFAULT_CONTAINER
+### What is the default container for the watch, ssh and resync commands?
+(DEFAULT_CONTAINER)

 This is an optional setting, if provided this will be used by the `ssh`, `watch` and `resync` commands as the container you ssh onto, watch for file changes or resync with respectively unless you provide an alternative container to the command.
 It is the docker-compose  service name for the container that you need to provide, it may be called something like `web` or `app`.

-### KEEN_WRITE_KEY, KEEN_PROJECT_ID and KEEN_EVENT_COLLECTION
+If you do not provide a default container it will need to be specified every time you use the `ssh`, `watch` and `resync` commands.

+### If you want to use AnyBar, please provide a port number e.g 1738 ?
+(ANYBAR_PORT)

+This is only needed if you want to get [AnyBar](https://github.com/tonsky/AnyBar) notifications.
+This will provide a coloured dot in the OSX status bar which will show when syncing activity is taking place.
+This provides some feedback to know that changes have been synced to the remote development environment.

+A value needs to be provided in answer to the question, even if you want to use the default port of 1738, as the notifications are not sent unless a port number is provided.

+### Keen.io settings

+What is your keen.io write key?
+(KEEN_WRITE_KEY)
+What is your keen.io project id?
+(KEEN_PROJECT_ID) What is your keen.io event collection?
+(KEEN_EVENT_COLLECTION)

 These are only needed if you want to log usage stats using https://keen.io/.

-### ANYBAR_PORT

-This is only needed if you want to get [AnyBar](https://github.com/tonsky/AnyBar) notifications.
-A value needs to be provided, even if you want to use the default port of 1738, as the notifications are not sent when no port number is provided.

 ### Kubernetes settings

+What is the IP of the cluster?
+What is the cluster username?

 These are asked for by the `setup` command but are not stored in the project config file.
 The cluster IP address and username can be found on the cluster page for the team in the [Continuous Pipe admin site](https://ui.continuouspipe.io/):

 ![Project Key](/docs/images/kubernetes-config.png?raw=true)

+What is the cluster password?

 The password can be provided by your Continuous Pipe administrator.